The Uncertainty Principle (The Spectacular Spider-Man): Plot summary

-Meanwhile, while orbiting the Earth during a routine space mission with his crew, Colonel John Jameson and his ship are hit by a meteor shower.
-John struggles to get the ship back safely on Earth but eventually succeeds in landing it at Cape Canaveral.
-The next day, Jonah learns that the Globe's cover story on the Goblin's rampage—featuring Peter's photos—is outselling the Bugle's story on John's heroic space journey.
+Meanwhile, while orbiting the Earth during a routine space mission with his crew, John Jameson and his ship are hit by a meteor shower.
+John struggles to return the ship to Earth, but eventually lands it at Cape Canaveral.
+The next day, Jonah learns that the Globe's cover story on the Goblin's rampage—featuring Peter's photos—is outselling the Bugle's story on John's journey.
 An infuriated Jameson decides to meet with the public's demand by publishing a new cover story questioning if Spider-Man is a hero or a menace.
-Meanwhile, John is interviewed at the shuttle hangar when he spots a mysterious, vibrating black goo on the bottom of the shuttle.
+Meanwhile, John is interviewed at the shuttle hangar when he spots black goo on the bottom of the shuttle.